senko/dj-skeletor/README.md

 local_fabfile.py, which will be loaded if it exists.
 The latter can be useful if you have per-team-member fabric customizations you don't want to commit to the repository.

+### Renaming the project

+By default, DJ Skeletor names the project *project*, so it's generic enough to not requiring the change for each project, so the initial setup is a bit faster (and the `manage.py` logic is simpler).

+If you do want to change the project name though, there's couple of things you need to do.
+For example, if you want to rename the project to *foo*:

+* rename the folder: `git mv project foo`
+* update `Makefile`, `manage.py` and˛`fabfile` to set `PROJECT_NAME` to `foo`
+* commit the changes to your git repository and you're done!